 Working strategically with associates ensures that every client we work with have their specific business needs met.
 That way our clients can ensure they meet the needs of every disabled employee and customer they interact with.

-Want to talk about how Celebrating Disability can support you?
+Want to talk about how Celebrating Disability can support your organisation to develop disability awareness in the workplace?

 Ryan is the Director of Centre for Resolution as well as a qualified and experienced coach, mentor and mediator.
 Ryan also provides disability services for individuals and organisations including disability awareness training, coaching for employees who have disabilities, consultancy and dispute resolution.